 Some part is dull in colour due to unstable firing during the kiln process.
 A hairline and three chips have been carefully repaired with Kintsugi.
-Come with a Shifuku (drawstring pouch) and a box.
+It comes with a Shifuku (drawstring pouch) and a box.

 - The description will be updated as our research progresses.